babslekson/tooling/README2.md

 creating a new readme file
 testing jenkins
- try testing again if jenkins uploads content to nfs server
+testing for the final time if jenkins uploads content to nfs server